shishiradk/aiagentpratices/README.md

 - Implement voice command support.

 ## License
 This project is open-source.
-Feel free to use and modify it as needed.
+Feel free to use and modify if needed.